Team-JLAB/crypto-connect-back/README.md

 https://jlab-crypto-api.herokuapp.com/api/

 ## Authors
-*Click to be redirector to their linkedin page.*
+*Click to be redirected to their linkedin page.*

 [Anthony Beaver](https://www.linkedin.com/in/anthony-beaver/)